 Given the large- scale change in established businesses, it is critical that the emphasis on continuous learning does not reduce.
 In fact, most of our clients are saying they are planning to protect their L&D budgets in spite of cost pressures.
 This is because:

 - Business models are changing rapidly.
 Retail and hospitality businesses are rapidly moving from physical to online models.
-This will require a completely new set of skills around customer attraction, engagement and retention.
-Even traditional industries such as oil& gas have started looking at massive workforce reductions and relying on digital infrastructure needing different capabilities.
+This will require continuous learning with a completely new set of skills.
+Skills such as customer attraction, engagement and retention.
+Even traditional industries are reducing their workforces and relying on digital infrastructure.
+This requires a different skill set.

-- Many organisations are looking at flatter structures which will mean technical / younger employees will need first line manager skills
+- Many organisations are looking at flatten structures.
+This means technical / younger employees will need first line manager skills

-- Current team leaders have traditionally relied on face to face people management – giving feedback, coaching, team engagement.
+- Current team leaders have traditionally relied on face to face people management.
+Activities such as giving feedback, coaching, team engagement.
 They will need to learn to do this for a remote/distributed team.

-- Finally, senior leaders have had to change their leadership style quite significantly during the crisis.
-From a traditional top down, structured approach they have had to learn to be empathetic and operate in an agile manner.
+- Senior leaders have had to change their leadership style significantly during the crisis.
+They’ve moved away from a traditional top-down, structured approach.
+Now they are learning to be empathetic and operate in an agile manner.

 How important do you think EdTech is to the future of work?

 As described above, there will be a greater need to upskill employees in a shorter time.
 However, employers will have to pay greater attention to how employees learn and what they are really interested in (personalisation).
 Edtech will ensure employees stay engaged.
-The increased incidence of remote working will mean classroom training will be less relevant and will need to be provided at home.
-Continued pressure on costs will mean Edtech solutions will become more attractive.
-Finally, Edtech solutions provide real time data and predictive analytics which becomes hugely important during these uncertain times.
+Classroom training will be less relevant with remote workers, so they will need to learn at home.
+Edtech solutions are also attractive from a cost perspective.
+Finally, Edtech solutions provide real time data and predictive analytics.
+Something that’s hugely important during these uncertain times.

 What would your #1 piece of advice be to workplace HR teams right now, in the current climate?